|Court:||United States District Court for the Western District of Pennsylvania|

 |Case Leaders:||Katherine M. Sinderson, Abe Alexander|

-On June 26, 2020, Bernstein Litowitz Berger & Grossmann LLP (“BLB&G”) filed a class action lawsuit for violations of the federal securities laws against Mylan N.V. (“Mylan” or the “Company”) and certain of the Company’s senior executives (collectively, “Defendants”) on behalf of investors in Mylan common stock between February 16, 2016 and May 7, 2019 (the “Class Period”).
-The case was filed in the U.S. District Court for the Western District of Pennsylvania.
+On September 14, 2020, the Honorable Nicholas Ranjan of the Western District of Pennsylvania appointed the Public Employees’ Retirement System of Mississippi as Lead Plaintiff in a class action lawsuit for violations of the federal securities laws against Mylan N.V. (“Mylan” or the “Company”) and certain of the Company’s senior executives (collectively, “Defendants”) on behalf of investors in Mylan common stock between February 16, 2016 and May 7, 2019 (the “Class Period”).
+Judge Ranjan appointed Bernstein Litowitz Berger & Grossmann LLP (BLB&G) to act as Co-Lead Counsel.

 Mylan is the second largest generic drug manufacturer in the world with roughly 55 manufacturing and R&D facilities globally.
 During the Class Period, Mylan’s largest U.S. manufacturing facility was located in Morgantown, West Virginia.
 The claims against Mylan arise from the Company’s misrepresentations and omissions regarding rampant abuses of federal quality control regulations, including at the Morgantown facility.
 Under a scheme implemented by Mylan’s President, Rajiv Malik, Mylan chemists manipulated quality control test data in order to create the facade that Mylan’s drugs had achieved passing quality control results.
 In November 2016, a whistleblower reported Mylan’s conduct to the U.S. Food & Drug Administration (“FDA”).